salesforce/ja3/README.md

 ## Lists

-Lists of hundreds of known JA3's and their associated applications can be found [here](https://github.com/salesforce/ja3/tree/master/lists).
-Please be aware that these lists are intended to be used as an example of what is possible and not as an intel feed.
+Example lists of known JA3's and their associated applications can be found [here](https://github.com/salesforce/ja3/tree/master/lists).

+A more up-to-date crowd sourced method of gathering and reporting on JA3s can be found at [ja3er.com](https://ja3er.com).

 ## How it works